Why study at IRIC?

 Access to state-of-the-art infrastructures

-Students enjoy privileged access to 11 core facilities covering all aspects of biological research, including the country’s largest medicinal core facility in a university setting:
+Students enjoy privileged access to 10 core facilities and a Drug Discovery Unit covering all aspects of biological research:

 - Flow Cytometry